Ratfucking: Origins

-Modern usage
+Usage

 The term received media attention in Australia after it was reported that Prime Minister Kevin Rudd used the term in a speech at the 2009 Copenhagen Climate Change Summit.

 During the 2016 Republican Party presidential primaries, candidate Ted Cruz said that "Trump may be a rat, but I have no desire to copulate with him", a euphemized reference to the term.
 That same year, Rolling Stone magazine wrote about the term and Roger Stone.

 In August 2017, journalist Marcy Wheeler received the disapproval of the Federal Communications Commission (FCC) when she used the term in a radio broadcast.
 Wheeler maintained that the word has become a term of art in political science and is thus not an obscenity; FCC officials disagreed.

 On May 23, 2019, scholar Svetlana Lokhova filed a claim in the United States District Court for the Eastern District of Virginia against Stefan Halper, claiming that "Stefan Halper is a ratfucker and a spy" with a footnote that "ratfucking" is a well-known political term.

 After the results of the 2020 United States presidential election were called for Joe Biden and there were attempts to overturn the 2020 United States presidential election as Trump refused to concede, John Oliver, host of Last Week Tonight with John Oliver, said on one of his shows following the set up of the Trump voter fraud hotline that "a political term for election shenanigans is rat[s fucking].
 So if you, say, happen to have any access to images of Pennsylvania-based rats fucking, it's frankly your patriotic duty to send them to the Trump campaign straight away."
 While saying this, Oliver displayed an image of rats engaged in sexual intercourse titled Stay Up Late and the online link to the voter fraud hotline's website.

+In popular culture

+The term has also appeared in contemporary television.
+In the HBO series Succession, the Roy family employs a political fixer known as "Ratfucker Sam", whose primary role is conducting background checks and digging up compromising information on rivals.
+The character is mentioned in the Season 2 episode 3 "Hunting", when Greg asks Tom about him.
+The nickname implies a ruthless and meticulous approach to opposition research, reflecting the modern understanding of the term as a label for professionals engaged in covert political and reputational sabotage.